Opkimmi/Opkimmi/README.md

 ## 🔐 About Me

-Cybersecurity student at **Western Norway University of Applied Sciences** with a passion for breaking things (legally) and understanding how systems work under the hood.
+Cybersecurity student with a passion for breaking things (legally) and understanding how systems work under the hood.
 Currently serving as **CTF-responsible** for [Helt Sikker](https://github.com/HeltSikker) — a student cybersecurity organization in Bergen, Norway.

 ## 🏆 CTF Achievements